How to Get to Bottom of Excel Sheet

 We’ve covered four methods for navigating to the bottom of an Excel sheet quickly and efficiently.
 Whether you prefer keyboard shortcuts, find and select, scrolling, or using the name box, these tips will save you time and make your work with Excel a lot easier.
 Try them out and see which one works best for you!

 If you’re working with a large dataset, you may find it helpful to freeze panes so that the headers remain visible as you scroll down the sheet.
+(If you only need to lock the header, see how to freeze a row in Excel.)
 This makes it easier to keep track of which column you’re looking at as you navigate to the bottom of the sheet.
 Here’s how to freeze panes in Excel:

 You’ll notice a horizontal line appearing below the selected row, and a vertical line to the right of the selected column, indicating that these rows and columns have been frozen.